 There is a hypothesis in science known as "multiple discovery" or "simultaneous invention".
 It is a concept that most scientific discoveries and inventions are made independently, and more or less simultaneously or about the same time, by multiple scientists and inventors.

 Thus, scientists discover laws already present in nature, laws which are waiting to be discovered by any one of them.
+It’s just that conventionally the first to discover a law is given the credit.

 Thus, the scientist or the inventor suffers from an inherent handicap of someone else also independently discovering the same law or inventing the same gadget.